maueroats/teaching/content/intermediate-cs/proj/battleship/model.md

 * Write the model that corresponds to each one of your scenes.
 * Save this paper!
 Check in your work and don't lose it.

+## Step 3: Check your model

+* How do you represent one ship?
+* How do you represent one shot fired?

 ## Interesting variations

 You can explore these ideas later in your game.